 Cultural manager

-The Artist-in-Residence project SCHIESSLHAUS AiR is supported by the Kulturfonds Bayern of the Bavarian State Ministry of Science and the Arts, the Kulturstiftung of the District of Lower Bavaria and the District of Regen.
-Furthermore, it is supported by the Erwin und Gisela von Steiner-Stiftung and the Stiftung van de Loo.
+In 2022, the Artist-in-Residence project SCHIESSLHAUS AiR has been funded by the Kulturfonds Bayern of the Bavarian State Ministry of Science and the Arts, the Kulturstiftung of the District of Lower Bavaria and the District of Regen.
+Furthermore, it has been supported by the Erwin und Gisela von Steiner-Stiftung and the Stiftung van de Loo.

-The 3rd residency of the SCHIESSLHAUS AiR is realized in cooperation with the Habibi Kiosk of the Münchner Kammerspiele.
-The annual exhibition of the SCHIESSLHAUS AiR is supported by the Verein für Heimat- und Kulturpflege Viechtach.
+The 3rd residency of the SCHIESSLHAUS AiR has been realized in cooperation with the Habibi Kiosk of the Münchner Kammerspiele.
+The annual exhibition of the SCHIESSLHAUS AiR has been supported by the Verein für Heimat- und Kulturpflege Viechtach.

-The SCHIESSLHAUS AiR: CZECH-BAVARIAN ARTIST-IN-RESIDENCE PROGRAM 2022 is a cooperation project with Plzeň 2015 (DEPO2015).
-It is supported by EUREGIO “Bayerischer Wald – Böhmerwald – Unterer Inn” in the scope of the program “Freistaat Bayern – Tschechische Republik Ziel ETZ 2014-2020” of the European Union.
-Sponsors of the Czech-Bavarian AiR Program are the Sparkasse Regen-Viechtach and the VR GenoBank DonauWald eG..
+The SCHIESSLHAUS AiR: CZECH-BAVARIAN ARTIST-IN-RESIDENCE PROGRAM 2022 was a cooperation project with Plzeň 2015 (DEPO2015).
+It has been funded by EUREGIO “Bayerischer Wald – Böhmerwald – Unterer Inn” in the scope of the program “Freistaat Bayern – Tschechische Republik Ziel ETZ 2014-2020” of the European Union.
+Sponsors of the Czech-Bavarian AiR Program were the Sparkasse Regen-Viechtach and the VR GenoBank DonauWald eG..

 The art project WOODEN PHANTASY CREATURES at the elementary school of Kollnburg has been part of the program “Künstler in der Grundschule” of the Bavarian State Ministry of Education and Culture, Science and the Arts.
 It has been supported by the Government of Lower Bavaria and the Municipality of Kollnburg.The art educational workshop ENTWEDER/ODER with the art classes of the Dominicus-von-Linprun Gymnasium Viechtach was sponsored by the Stiftung van de Loo, Munich.

-Other partners of the SCHIESSLHAUS AiR are the BBK Niederbayern and BBK Deutschland, Res Artis - Worldwide Network of Arts Residencies, the Alte Spital and the Adventure Camp Schnitzmühle in Viechtach.
+Other partners of the SCHIESSLHAUS AiR are the BBK Niederbayern and BBK Bayern, Res Artis - Worldwide Network of Arts Residencies, the Altes Spital and the Adventure Camp Schnitzmühle in Viechtach.

 SCHIESSLHAUS AiR